ryanpaglinawan/task-management-app/README.md

 ## Setup

-- Once the service is up, open the `config.js` file and update the `apiHost` and replace it with url of the service that is running on your local machine.
+- Once the service is up, open the `config.js` file and update the `apiHost` and replace it with the url of the service that is running on your local machine.

 - Install depencies by running this command
 > npm install

-- Once complete, serve the app using this command.
+- Once done, serve the app using this command.
 > npm serve

 Enjoy!